ColeHouston/Sunder/README.md

 ![PPL editing payload](images/ppl.PNG)

 The vulnerable driver in this GitHub repository is Dell's dbutil_2_3.sys driver, since it is a simple vulnerability and therefore makes the rootkit-specific code easier to read.
 This driver **is blocked** by Microsoft.
-Execute the following command and reboot to allow loading blocked drivers:
+Execute the following commands to allow blocked drivers (bcdedit command not required on Windows 11):
 ```
 bcdedit /debug on
 powershell -c Set-ItemProperty -Path HKLM:\SYSTEM\CurrentControlSet\Control\CI\Config\ -Name VulnerableDriverBlocklistEnable 0
 shutdown -r
 ```